Gamers!: Anime

 An anime television series adaptation directed by Manabu Okamoto and produced by Pine Jam was announced.
 It aired in Japan from July 13 to September 28, 2017.
 The opening theme is "GAMERS!" by Hisako Kanemoto, Manaka Iwami, and Rumi Ōkubo.
-The ending themes are "Fight on!" for all episodes except for episode nine and ten which is "Koi no Prologue*" (恋のprologue*), both performed by Luce Twinkle Wink☆.
+The ending themes are "Fight on!" for the rest of the series except for episode nine and ten which is "Koi no Prologue*" (恋のprologue*), both performed by Luce Twinkle Wink☆.
 Crunchyroll streamed the series, while Funimation had licensed it in North America and streamed an English dub.
 After Sony acquired Crunchyroll, the dub was added to the service.